duckdb/duckdb-web/_posts/2024-04-10-benchmarks-over-time.md

 In version 0.5.1 we see significant improvements driven by switching from Pandas to Apache Arrow as the recommended in-memory export format.
 DuckDB's underlying data types share many similarities with Arrow, so data transfer is quite quick.

-Parquet export performance has improved by 4-5x over the course of the benchmark, with dramatic improvements in versions 0.8.1 and 0.10.2.
+Parquet export performance has improved by 4–5x over the course of the benchmark, with dramatic improvements in versions 0.8.1 and 0.10.2.
 Version 0.8.1 added [parallel parquet writing](https://github.com/duckdb/duckdb/pull/7375) while continuing to preserve insertion order.

 The change driving the improvement in 0.10.2 was more subtle.
-When exporting strings with high cardinality, DuckDB decides whether or not to do dictionary compression depending on if it reduces file size.
+When exporting strings with high-cardinality, DuckDB decides whether or not to do dictionary compression depending on if it reduces file size.
 In 0.10.2 onward, the [compression ratio is tested after a sample of the values are inserted into the dictionary](https://github.com/duckdb/duckdb/pull/11461), rather than after all values are added.
-This prevents substantial unnecessary processing for high cardinality columns where dictionary compression is unhelpful.
+This prevents substantial unnecessary processing for high-cardinality columns where dictionary compression is unhelpful.

 #### Exporting Apache Arrow vs. Pandas vs. Parquet